Charles-Alexandre Léon Durand Linois: The Brest Fleet

 Linois was exchanged and returned home in March 1795.
-He was promoted to capitaine de vaisseau in May, backdated to January 1794, taking command of the 74-gun Formidable of the Brest Fleet.
-The following year, in June, he was captured again at the battle of Groix, when his ship was one of the three rearmost in Villaret's withdrawing squadron.
+He was promoted to ship-of-the-line captain in May, backdated to January 1794, taking command of the 74-gun Formidable of the Brest Fleet.
+The following year, in June, he was captured again at the Battle of Groix, when his ship was one of the three rearmost in Villaret's withdrawing squadron.
 He was twice wounded in the battle and lost the sight of an eye.
 He was quickly exchanged and returned in August.
 In 1796 he took part in the Expédition d'Irlande as a chief of division, leading a 3-ship of the line and 4-frigate squadron, with his flag on Nestor.
 On arrival in Bantry Bay, the generals opposed a landing, and the squadron headed back to Brest.
 Linois moved his flag to the 74-gun Jean-Jacque Rousseau on 22 April 1798 and in the following February, took up the position of Chief of Staff at Brest.